-- Use LED lights: LED Christmas lights use 90% less power than regular incandescent lights.
+- LED Christmas lights use 90% less power than regular incandescent lights.
 LED lights do not burn out, and they last 25 times longer than typical lights.
 The initial cost is high, but at the end of the day, the energy bill is lower as compared to regular lighting.
 Nonetheless, consider purchasing your LED Christmas lights from reputable suppliers.
 Avoid buying uncertified lights that can draw more power or cause fires in your home.

 - Light Up when necessary: Do not leave your Christmas lights on for 24 hours.
 The effect that comes with Christmas lighting is only effective during the night and not the day.
 Put off powering your Christmas lights during the day.
 Unplug them while going to bed to reduce fire outbreak risks.
-This is an important Christmas holiday safely tips.
+This is an important Christmas holiday safety tips.

 - Use Fiber Optic Lights: Fiber optic decoration is a great way to save on power.
 You only need one bulb to light multiple points.
 Light is sent through the optical cable in alternating colors adding a cool touch to your space.

 - Don’t use multiple lights: If you have a lit Christmas tree inside the house, consider turning off your heat.
-Burn logs in a fireplace rather than using a room heaters.
+Burn logs in a fireplace rather than using a room heater.
 It saves energy as well as keep them room moderately warm.